ARM-software/armnn/samples/ObjectDetection/Readme.md

 objectDetectionPipeline->Inference(processed, results);
 ```
 Inference step will call `ArmnnNetworkExecutor::Run` method that will prepare input tensors and execute inference.
+We have two separate implementations of the `ArmnnNetworkExecutor` class and its functions including `ArmnnNetworkExecutor::Run`
+The first Implementation [`ArmnnNetworkExecutor`](./common/include/ArmnnUtils/ArmnnNetworkExecutor.hpp)is utilizing
+Arm NN C++ API,
+while the second implementation [`ArmnnNetworkExecutor`](./include/delegate/ArmnnNetworkExecutor.hpp) is utilizing
+Tensorflow lite and its Delegate file mechanism.

+##### Executing Inference utilizing the Arm NN C++ API
 A compute device performs inference for the loaded network using the `EnqueueWorkload()` function of the runtime context.
 For example:
 ```c++